 - Postpartum depression: women who have multiples have a higher chance of developing postpartum depression.

 Though the risks associated with multiples may seem scary, lots of women successfully have healthy multiple pregnancy and births.
 It is extremely important that you seek a specialist once you learn are pregnant with multiples as this will increase your chances of success.
 Our doctors are experienced in caring for more women pregnant with multiples.
-Visit for more information on our OB/GYNs in Manhattan to find more details while expecting multiples.
+Visit our OB/GYNs in Manhattan to find more details while expecting multiples.